 Underneath their memory foam comfort layer, these beds typically feature a supportive layer made from a firmer polyfoam, which offers some support to the hips and spine.
 But again, the name of the memory foam game is cradling pressure relief, which can be especially useful for anyone experiencing shoulder pain.

 A hybrid mattress combines supportive coils with plenty of comfort from materials such as memory foam, wool, or latex.
 This can be a great option for folks who are dealing with neck and/or shoulder pain, because the support from the coils promotes spinal alignment while the comfort layer offers plenty of pressure relief.
-Hybrid mattresses can also be a good fit for those dealing with lower back pain and sciatica.
+Hybrid mattresses can also be a good fit for those dealing with lower back pain and sciatica or hip pain.

 Latex mattresses can be produced from natural or synthetic materials, all of which are known for their durability, bounce, and slight contouring.
 Natural latex is also heralded as a fairly eco-friendly mattress material, and it creates a cool sleeping environment.

 The mixture of bounciness and contouring can work well for both back and side sleepers, who need a balance of spinal support and pressure relief.
 That pressure relief doesn’t come at the expense of feeling “stuck” in the mattress, which is sometimes a criticism of memory foam.

 Not to be confused with air mattresses, airbeds are luxury mattresses that have a support core made of up adjustable air chambers.
 The support core might be layered beneath a comfort layer made from foam or latex.